 The most likely issue is that your school has set up a security system that is preventing you from either installing or running the software.
 See the questions regarding Web Start, proxies, filters, and user access to see if your tech coordinator can help you get the software running.

 If you have internet content filtering software, it may be filtering out certain files needed by MW to function properly.
 The filtering software should allow all files from "concord.org" to be downloaded.
-If your filtering software filters out types of files by their file extensions, you need to allow the following file types to pass through: gz, mdd, jms, mml, gbl, cml, mws, pdb, xyz, jpg, gif, png, jar, swf, htm, html, txt, mov, rm, and jnlp.
+If your filtering software filters out types of files by their file extensions, you need to allow the following file types to pass through: gz, mdd, jms, mml, gbl, cml, mws, spt, pdb, xyz, jpg, gif, png, jar, swf, htm, html, txt, mov, rm, and jnlp.

 The .cml extension happens to be the same with the Chemical Markup Language's abbreviation.
 We apologize to our users for the confusion, and to the designers of the Chemical Markup Language for this mistake.
 We were totally not aware of the Chemical Markup Language at the time when we chose this extension name that was originally an abbreviation of Concord Modeling Language.
-We do have a plan to change it in the future.